-Common Police Lies
+The Most Common Police Lies

 - Lying about evidence: When trying to extract a confession, police will frequently say they have evidence that doesn’t exist.
 This may include claiming to have physical evidence such as fingerprints or DNA, or witness testimony whether from an eye witness or an accomplice.

 - Giving false or misleading tests: The only tests you are legally required to take without a warrant are the blood and breath tests used to determine if you have been driving under the influence.
 That being said, many people believe they should take a drug, lie detector, gun residue or other test simply because the police ask them to.

-While you and your San Diego criminal defense lawyer may occasionally agree that you would like to assist the investigation, this is something you should not decide upon without talking to your attorney first -though police will often discourage you from seeking legal counsel.
+While you and your criminal defense lawyer may occasionally agree that you should assist the investigation, this is something you should not decide upon without talking to your attorney first -though police will often discourage you from seeking legal counsel.
 Also, remember that even if a cop says she wants to help you, but needs your side of the story, she doesn’t really care about helping you -she just wants to close her case.

-Just remember that if police claim someone you care about will go to jail for life that they probably don’t have any more evidence that person than they do you and are just trying to get a confession -plus the prosecutors are the only ones who decide who to press charges against and the judge is the only one who determines someone’s sentence.
-If the police claim your family member may go to prison or be arrested, tell your criminal attorney in San Diego because this is against the law and could even render a confession invalid.
+Just remember that if police claim someone you care about will go to jail for life, they probably don’t have any more evidence that person than they do you and are just trying to get a confession -plus the prosecutors are the only ones who decide who to press charges against and the judge is the only one who determines someone’s sentence.
+If the police claim your family member may go to prison or be arrested, tell your criminal defense attorney because this is illegal and could even render a confession invalid.